mrhockeymonkey/mrhockeymonkey.github.io/docs/Rust/low-level-fun.md

 ## Prooving that &str points to the program itself

-For a while I couldnt understand why `String::from("foo")` was a reference and how this worked so I had a poke around
+For a while I couldnt understand why `String::from("foo")` was a reference and how this worked  and also just assumed that meant it must be allocated on the heap but I didnt understand fully, so I had a poke around

 ```rs
 fn main() {